CaroMuizzi/Latitud_vs_Longitud/README.md

-# Latitud_vs_Longitud
+# Weather HTML
-What's the weather like as we approach the equator?
+What's tudthe weather like as we approach the equator?